jan-por/cutpoint/README.md

 Index plots that do not show clear areas with extreme values, as illustrated in Figure 5, suggest that a real cutpoint may not exist in the data.
-The same applies to contour plots, which show only two or three colors for the AIC or LRT statistic values.
 However, even if there is no true cutpoint in the data, it is often possible to establish cutpoints, allowing for the formation of groups with different probabilities of an event occurring.

 ------------------------------------------------------------------------